vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 511 commits since the previous release, including 197 fixes.
+More than 518 commits since the previous release, including 202 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Tue Sep 15 06:08:07 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Wed Sep 16 05:58:10 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER